engineeringclouds/template_python_project/README.md

 A minimal, secure, and modern Python project template with a basic Hello World app, containerization support, and robust development tooling.

+## Development Philosophy

+This template was collaboratively developed through "vibe coding" - an iterative, conversation-driven approach using AI assistance where the project evolved organically based on real needs and best practices.
+Rather than following a rigid specification, we built this template through continuous refinement, testing, and improvement in an interactive dialogue, ensuring it provides genuine value for Python developers starting new projects.

 ## Features

 -   Python 3.13+ compatible